 - Travel Fees (airfare, ground transportation)

-- Description of your trip and proof that you will be presenting (conference invitation, brochure, pamphlet listing your name, etc.)
+- Description of your trip and proof that you will be presenting (conference invitation, brochure, a pamphlet listing your name, etc.)

 - Written/email PI approval of your trip